 Aquatic invasive plants in the lagoons of the Tahoe Keys are growing out of control and are spreading to Lake Tahoe.
 Unchecked, they threaten to destroy Lake Tahoe’s native ecology, pristine water quality and famous clarity.

 A looming threat to Lake Tahoe

-In 2017, the League began funding a portion of a scientific test in the Keys lagoons to determine what technologies and non-chemical methods are most successful at controlling the spread of aquatic invasive plants.
+In 2017, the League began funding scientific tests and innovative pilot projects in the Keys lagoons to determine what technologies and non-chemical methods are most successful at preventing the growth and spread of aquatic invasive weeds.

 Stopping the spread into Lake Tahoe: A wall of bubbles